simon2432/Credit-Risk-Analysis-Final-Project/PREPROCESSING_PLAN.md

-# 📊 Preprocessing Implementado - Documentación Completa
+# Implemented Preprocessing - Complete Documentation

-## 🎯 Objetivo
+## Objective

-Este documento describe **exactamente cómo está implementado** el pipeline de preprocessing en el código actual (`src/preprocessing.py`).
+This document describes **exactly how the preprocessing pipeline is implemented** in the current code (`src/preprocessing.py`).

-El pipeline procesa los datos en **6 pasos secuenciales**, transformando 53 columnas originales en ~117 features finales normalizadas.
+The pipeline processes data in **7 sequential steps**, transforming original columns into normalized final features ready for the model.
+It uses a `sklearn.Pipeline` with custom transformers and a `ColumnTransformer` to handle numeric and categorical features separately.

 ---

-## 📋 Estructura del Dataset (54 columnas)
+## Dataset Structure (54 columns)

 ### Variables con Descripción Completa: